Santurtzi

-Santurtzi (/eu/; Santurce; Saint George) is a port town in the province of Biscay, in the autonomous community of Basque Country, Spain.
-It is located in the Bilbao Abra bay, near the mouth of the Nervión river, on its left bank, 14 km downriver from Bilbao and forms part of the Greater Bilbao agglomeration.
-It has a population of 45,853 (2019) and a land area of 6.77 km2.
+Santurtzi (/eu/; Santurce; Saint George) is a port city and municipality in the province of Biscay in the autonomous community of the Basque Country in northern Spain.
+It is located in the Bilbao Abra bay, near the mouth of the Nervión river, on its left bank, 14 km downriver from Bilbao and forms part of the Bilbao metropolitan area.
+It has 46,530 inhabitants.

-The barrio of Santurce in San Juan, the capital municipality of Puerto Rico, derives its name from Santurtzi.
+The barrio of Santurce in San Juan, the capital city of Puerto Rico, derives its name from Santurtzi.

-History and Toponyms
+History and etymology

 According to legends, the current church of St. George was originally founded as a monastery by English monks fleeing from religious persecution.
 They established themselves on the Basque coast, specifically the Somorrostro Valley, from which would later develop the town of Santurtzi.

 The name Santurtzi is derived from the Latin Sant Georgi, as was the hermitage in Gordejuela near current Oquendo.
 In neighbouring Cantabria, Burgos and Araba exist several towns with variations of the same name: Santurde, Santiurde de Reinosa and Santurdejo.

 The Spanish language form Santurce first appeared in 1333, whilst its Basque counterpart would first be shown written in 1372.
 During the Middle Ages it could also be found referred to as San Jurdic, San Yurdie, Sturse and Santursi, amongst others.
 In current day, both names are used interchangeably, with certain preference given to Santurtzi, given its frequent use in Spanish.

 The official name of the municipality has also seen various changes.
 During the 19th century it was officially considered to be Santurce, however in 1901 it was divided in two.
 The inland part of this division would become Santurce Ortuella, as the mining town of Ortuella had grown enough to promote itself as the largest urban conglomeration of Santurce.
 The coastal side maintained its population base in Santurtzi, and began to be called Old Santurce.
 The cultural and traditional relationship between the two divisions can still be observed in the border area of Kabiezes.

 On 14 November 1980, Vicente Zorita Alonsoa candidate for the Basque Parliament and a long time administrative employeewas murdered by ETA as a statement against political supporters of the oligarchy.